folio-org/docs/content/en/docs/Users/_index.md

 -   **Phone.** The phone number of the user.
 -   **Mobile phone.** The mobile phone number of the user.
 -   **Preferred contact (required).** Select the user's preferred method of contact: Email, Mail (Primary Address), or Text Message.
 -   **Address.** The address of the user.
 You can add multiple addresses.
 To add an address, click **Add Address**.
-Select **Use as primary address** if address is to be considered the user's main address.
+-   Select **Use as primary address** if address is to be considered the user's main address.
 -   **Address Type.** Select the appropriate address type for the user's address.
 Address Types are configured by your library in the Settings app.
 See [Settings \> Users \> Address Types](../settings/settings_users/settings_users/#settings--users--address-types) for more information.
+-  Fill out the address information fields and click **Add Address** to save the address to the user’s record.

 ## Searching for user records